 This Friday the Bureau of Labor Statistics will release its guess as to how many jobs were created in April.
 The media nitwits will report whatever the number as if it were the gospel truth.
 Those who need the action will trade the number as if it means something.

 It is sad to me that the BLS and everyone else but us ignores the fact that real time data is readily available on how many people are working and how much they are making.
 Where?
 Embedded in the withheld income and employment taxes sent to the US Treasury every day by all employers.
 The truth is that the initial BLS new jobs number is a joke even in the eyes of the BLS.
 How do I know that?
 I just reread some BLS footnotes for the first time in several years…Read More

-Sausalito, CA – April 4, 2012.
-TrimTabs Investment Research estimates the U.S. economy added 187,000 jobs in March.
-In the past three months, TrimTabs says, employment growth has averaged 172,000.
-Meanwhile, the consensus view is that the U.S. Bureau of Labor Statistics (BLS) will report 200,000 new jobs on Friday for a three-month average of about 245,000.
+Sausalito, CA – May 2, 2012.
+TrimTabs Investment Research estimates the U.S. economy added 116,000 jobs in April, down 23% from a revised 150,000 in March.
+In the past three months, TrimTabs says, employment growth has averaged 140,000, 34% less than the Bureau of Labor Statistics (BLS) estimate of an average of 212,000 jobs per month.
+Meanwhile, the consensus view is that the BLS will report 170,000 new jobs on Friday.